wrmz/Conference-Notes/Day1-Talk1.md

 - Start with customer experience and work backward toward the technology - not the other way around.
 - Create abstraction to align with the broader customer and make data digestible.
 - Find value where the individual experience and organization provision align.
+- Research both internally & externally.
+- Have conversations about the experience.
+- Don't just ideate, experiment.

 ---